zzAzz/Archon/README.md

 - Docker (optional but preferred)
 - Python 3.11+
 - Supabase account (for vector database)
-- OpenAI/OpenRouter API key or Ollama for local LLMs
+- OpenAI/Anthropic/OpenRouter API key or Ollama for local LLMs (note that only OpenAI supports streaming in the Streamlit UI currently)

 ### Installation